yevhenii8/worder/README.md

 ## How to run Worder ?

-- [x] Using JRE 15 and the launcher: `java -jar worder-launcher-1.0.238.jar`
+- [x] On Windows or Linux: using JRE 15 and the launcher: `java -jar worder-launcher_v1.0.238.jar`
-- [x] Install `worder-launcher-1.0.238.exe` on Windows or `worder-launcher-1.0.238.deb` on Linux.
+- [x] On Windows or Linux: install `worder-launcher_v1.0.238.exe` or `worder-launcher_v1.0.238.deb`.
 Run via an application icon.
-- [x] Using Gradle 6.7.1+ or Gradle wrapper (gradlew).
-Wrapper will download gradle by itself otherwise you have to download Gradle by yourself.
+- [x] Any OS: use Gradle 6.7.1+ or Gradle wrapper (gradlew) to build application from sources.
+Wrapper will download gradle by itself.
+Otherwise, you have to download Gradle by yourself.
   ```
   // Bash
   cd worder-gui